 Learning Core Values

-Through various examples, children learn about honesty and how to apply it to everyday life.
-At school, with friends, and at home, various situations are presented which teach readers about the importance of being honest.
+Through various examples, children learn about tolerance and how to apply it to everyday life.
+At school, on the playground, and even at home, various situations are presented which teach readers about the importance of being tolerant of others.
 Additional features to aid comprehension include informative captions, a Think-About-It section, a table of contents, a glossary, sources for further research, an index, and an introduction to the author.

 |Interest Level||Preschool - Grade 2|